ivan-prats/ivan-adonis-v6-blog/resources/blog-posts/what-should-a-cto-do.md

 title: What should a CTO (and the engineering team at that) do in a startup?
 slug: what-should-a-cto-do
 category: Startups
 teaser: The most important things a CTO of a startup has to do.
-The questions he, or she, should be asking.
+The questions they should be asking.
 And what is the one thing that can never be forgotten, adding value to the customer.
 description: The most important things a CTO of a startup has to do.
-The questions he, or she, should be asking.
+The questions they should be asking.
 And what is the one thing that can never be forgotten, adding value to the customer.
 published: true
 date: '2020-04-16'
 ---